 There are so many tour groups in the Exmouth/Coral Bay towns, but yes, an organised group is the only way to see them. there are restrictions on how close you can get to them and a tour operator will know the best places to go to see some.

 If you are staying in Exmouth, you can head out to Turquoise Bay to do some snorkling over the reef in a natural current will just float over, its really pretty and great to go swimming.
 No whale sharks but beautiful and recomended.
-Exmouth also have the Pier Drive, popular and suposed to be one of the top drive spots in WA. about 5 years ago
+Exmouth also have the Pier Drive, popular and suposed to be one of the top drive spots in WA. over 5 years ago